tylerami/shopify-2022/README.md

 ## Reflections

 Given more time, I would implement addition testing to verify responses to bad requests include the proper status codes.
 In addition, the location/warehouse assignment functionality could be extended to allow for shipments to be tracked, warehouse capacity to be monitored, and items to be categorized.
+Lastly, I would adjust the item ORM model to use a foreign key for the relevant location table instead of a string key.